tonyfromsora/soracard-site-web/src/content/en/blog/releasing-sora-card.md

 ## **Coming Soon to Fearless Wallet**

 We're excited to announce that SORA Card will soon be accessible via [**Fearless Wallet**](https://fearlesswallet.io/), the multi-chain DeFi wallet.
-This integration will provide DeFi users with an enhanced experience, extending the benefits of the SORA Card beyond the SORA ecosystem.
+This integration will provide DeFi users with an enhanced experience, extending the benefits of SORA Card beyond the SORA ecosystem.

 ![fearless-wallet](/blog/releasing-sora-card/fearless-wallet.jpg)